The role of the Ministry of Social Affairs is to organise the policies of medicinal products and medical devices and plan their implementation.

 - tuberculosis drugs;

 - vaccines and immunoglobulins/antitoxins.

 Medicinal products are procured in accordance with the public procurement procedure.
-The public procurement procedures of the Ministry of Social Affairs are established in the directive ‘Confirmation of the procedure of procurements and contracts of the Ministry of Social Affairs’ (EST).
+The public procurement procedures of the Ministry of Social Affairs are established in the directive ‘Confirmation of the procedure of procurements and contracts of the Ministry of Social Affairs’ (PDF) (EST).

 In order to determine the range and quantity of medicinal products and organise delivery and logistics, the Ministry of Social Affairs has established respective procurement committees.
 The committees consist of the representatives of treatment centres, the Ministry of Social Affairs and the State Agency of Medicines and the representative organisation of patients.

 The procured antiretroviral drugs and immunological preparations are stored in the warehouse of the Health Board and the procured tuberculosis drugs in the pharmacy of the Tartu University Hospital.
 From the storage facilities, the medicinal products are distributed between an agreed set of providers of health services at an appropriate time and in necessary quantities.
 The medicinal products are given or administered to patients free of charge.

 The Ministry of Social Affairs procures 23 antiretroviral drugs, including nine drugs for children.
 The range of medicinal drugs is confirmed by a procurement committee pursuant to the existing treatment guidelines and needs; the committee meets once or twice a year.
 More information about the names and quantities of medicinal products procured is included in the procurement plan.